When to apply?

 UCAT, BMAT, MCAT, GAMSAT, and HPAT certificates are recognised within 5 years from the issue date.

-Not every UCAT/BMAT/MCAT/GAMSAT/HPAT certificate holder is exempt from the competency test.
-It depends on the score.
+*Not every UCAT/BMAT/MCAT/GAMSAT/HPAT certificate holder is exempt from the competency test.

+2. It also depends on the score.
 The Admission Board suggests taking the competency test if the score is insufficient.

-Documents must be in English or Polish, or include a certified translation into English or Polish. - A scan of your UCAT/BMAT/MCAT/GAMSAT/HPAT certificate.
+Documents must be in English or Polish, or must include a certified translation into English or Polish.

 Types of certificates recognised in Poland by operation of law: